min2ha/ukwa-site/content/target/23915/index.en.md

   "subject": "Ebola Outbreak, West Africa 2014"
 }

-# University of Westminster: Interview with Westminster graduate volunteering in the Ebola Crisis in Guinea

 Interview with University of Westminster Biomedical Sciences graduate Dr Babak Afrough who had returned to the UK from the Ebola-hit Guinea where he volunteered to work in the newly set up diagnostic laboratory in a remote village in the region of Coyah.